 Treatment duration varies and could require frequent adjustment of medications to get the best response, though complete control of symptoms is rarely achievable.
 Medications used to treat narcolepsy include antidepressants, stimulants, ADHD medications and sodium oxybate.

-Beside Excessive Daytime Sleepiness, symptoms of Idiopathic Hypersomnia may include:
+Besides Excessive Daytime Sleepiness, symptoms of Idiopathic Hypersomnia may include:

 A person must display symptoms of hypersomnia for at least 3 months, and the disorder should have a significant impact on the person’s life to be diagnosed with hypersomnia.
 If symptoms occur due to medication or a medical disorder, then the person won’t be diagnosed with hypersomnia.